 There were no signs up around the building, no forewarning about a water shutoff from the building manager.
 I called her and she told me that there’d been an emergency.
 Happened not even an hour ago.

-Water.
-Had the Oblique Strategy card predicted this?
+Water—had the Oblique Strategy card predicted this?
 It was strangely prescient.
 I considered it a creepy coincidence until a few days later when I pulled another.
 “Tidy up.”
 Was it a general directive?
 Given the weirdness a few days previous, I played along, cleaning my apartment top to bottom.
 Even if nothing came of it, at least my place would look nice––I’d duped myself into responsibility.
 Two-hours after the last Swiffer WetJet streaks had dried, I got a text from my step-mom.
 She and my grandma had flown into town, unannounced, for a quick visit and wanted to see if I was free for dinner.
-“We can meet you at yours.”
+“We can meet you at your place.”
 I looked at the gleaming laminate flooring, the clean laundry neatly hung in the closet, the sleek black Oblique Strategies case on the shelf.

 “Thanks, Brian.”
 I whispered into the room.

 “Is there something missing?”
-A card asked one morning.
-I looked around.
-Patted my body down.
-Lifted up the couch cushions and pushed aside the canned lentils in the cupboard.
+A card asked one morning, so I looked around.
+I patted my body down.
+I lifted up the couch cushions and pushed aside the canned lentils in the cupboard.
 Searching for something that is missing when you don’t know what that missing thing is, is not a terribly easy task.
 I went through my calendar and Facebook notifications—no birthday well-wishings had gone unwished, no errands un-run.
 I sifted through my emails, checking to see if I’d forgotten to respond to anything pressing.
 In the spam folder—a heinous vacuum of all-caps boner pill offers and personal messages from the directors of Citibank and the International Monetary Fund politely letting me know of the million-dollar bank transfers that awaited me if I’d just take a second to follow a link and provide some “personal information,”—was an email that didn’t belong.
 An actually urgent message from the Canada Arts Council that had for whatever reason wound up among the turgid, sweaty-palmed, grammatically flawed emails of the spam folder.
 I had forgotten to attach an important document to my grant application, and if I didn’t submit it by EOD, I’d be ineligible for funding.
 If it wasn’t for the Oblique Strategies card worrying me into scouring my inbox, I would’ve missed the deadline.

 Brian Eno was acting as my personal medium, that much was clear.
-I decided to push aside all of my reservations, place my scepticism neatly in the bedside table drawer, and become a full-on, unabashed, fundamental Oblique Strategist.
+I decided to push aside all of my reservations, place my skepticism neatly in the bedside table drawer, and become a full-on, unabashed, fundamental Oblique Strategist.
 I now pull a card each morning for guidance and turn to Brian before any decision of any consequence or any moment that might stir any nerves.